DNA-and-Natural-Algorithms-Group/piperine/README.md

 ### Installing dependencies
 Numpy and Scipy can both be installed easily through pip or conda.
 NUPACK can be [downloaded here](http://www.nupack.org/).
-Stickydesign and peppercompiler can both be found [here](https://github.com/DNA-and-Natural-Algorithms-Group/stickydesign).
+Stickydesign and peppercompiler can both be found [on the DNA and Natural Algorithms Group Github page](https://github.com/DNA-and-Natural-Algorithms-Group).
 Be sure to install NUPACK version 3.0.x, Piperine is only compatible with this legacy version for now.
 Once NUPACK is installed, make a terminal variable NUPACKHOME that points to installation destination (might be `~/Downloads/nupack3.0.6`).
 Do this with the command `export NUPACKHOME=`_the path to nupack_.

 ### Installing Piperine
 For now, you can only install Piperine from the source files.
 Clone or download this repository, start a terminal session, and navigate to the repository folder.
+From there, use __pip__ to install Piperine using the in-place flag __-e__.

 > `git clone git@github.com:DNA-and-Natural-Algorithms-Group/piperine.git`
+>
+> 'ls piperine # check the contents of the piperine directory'\
+> 'LICENSE piperine README.md setup.py'
 >
 > `pip install -e piperine`